13,99 €

 • Broschiertes Buch

-In this moving exploration of dual identities reminiscent of Past Lives, a Korean writer's pregnancy raises questions about her own childhood abandonment.
-Nana, a Korean playwright, was adopted as a child by a French couple.
-Before she was Nana, she was Esther Pak, a girl growing up in a Korean orphanage.
-And before she was Esther Pak, she was Munju, an infant abandoned on the railway tracks of Cheongnyangni station in Seoul.
+In this moving exploration of dual identities reminiscent of Past Lives, a writer's pregnancy raises questions about her own childhood abandonment.
+Nana, a Korean-born playwright, was adopted as a child and raised in France by her adoptive parents.
 Pregnant with the child of her ex-boyfriend, Nana receives a request from a Korean filmmaker who wishes to make a documentary about her life.
-Following a sudden…mehr
+Following a sudden compulsion to learn more about her roots, she heads to Seoul as she prepares to bring a new life into the world.
+There, through unexpected encounters, the dark threads of her memory…mehr

 Produktbeschreibung

-In this moving exploration of dual identities reminiscent of Past Lives, a Korean writer's pregnancy raises questions about her own childhood abandonment.
-Nana, a Korean playwright, was adopted as a child by a French couple.
-Before she was Nana, she was Esther Pak, a girl growing up in a Korean orphanage.
-And before she was Esther Pak, she was Munju, an infant abandoned on the railway tracks of Cheongnyangni station in Seoul.
+In this moving exploration of dual identities reminiscent of Past Lives, a writer's pregnancy raises questions about her own childhood abandonment.
+Nana, a Korean-born playwright, was adopted as a child and raised in France by her adoptive parents.
 Pregnant with the child of her ex-boyfriend, Nana receives a request from a Korean filmmaker who wishes to make a documentary about her life.
-Following a sudden compulsion to learn more about her own roots, she heads to Seoul as she prepares to bring a new life into the world.
+Following a sudden compulsion to learn more about her roots, she heads to Seoul as she prepares to bring a new life into the world.
 There, through unexpected encounters, the dark threads of her memory gradually begin to unravel.
 Simple Heart delves into profound questions about identity and belonging, with a focus on family connections and motherhood that recalls Kyung-Sook Shin's Please Look After Mom.
 It also shines a necessary light on issues such as international adoption and the historic US military presence in Korea.

 Autorenporträt